codio/site/source/docs/dashboard/classes/overview.html.md

 Classes can only be created by members of the Owners team.
 Teams are managed in the [Organization](/docs/dashboard/organizations/) section.

 - A class is a collection of students (Codio users).
-- A class is associated with a Course.
+- A class is associated with [Modules](/docs/dashboard/modules/).
+- A class can contain as many modules as required.
-- You can assign modules from within the associated Course to the class.
+- Coming Soon: You can assign modules to classes from [Courses](/docs/dashboard/courses/)

 ##Classes Listings
 The main Classes screen shows a complete listing of all Classes belonging to any organizations you are a member of.